Carlos Kaiser (footballer): Club career

 Returning to Brazil, he joined Bangu, where he again used his fake injury scam.
 However, Castor de Andrade, the club's major sponsor and patron, became tired of seeing him just training.
 During one match, Castor told the coach to play him, as the team was losing 2–0.
 When Kaiser was sent to warm up, he saw a group of supporters shouting abuse at the players and started to fight them, for which he immediately received a red card without even participating in the actual match.
 After the match, he lied to the patron that the supporters called him a thief.
 He was forgiven and earned a six-month extension.

+In 1989, Kaiser turned up on the roster of American indoor side: the El Paso Sixshooters of the Southwest Independent Soccer League.

 Kaiser also had a spell at Fluminense where, together with his injury scam, he again used a toy mobile phone to pretend to reject offers from other clubs, stating that he was happy at the club, but was caught by an assistant.
 He later joined Vasco da Gama, where he was signed to help a teammate to overcome an alcohol problem as he did not drink and had a reputation of being a good person.

 Film

-In November 2015 Kaiser signed an exclusive agreement with a UK production company, Nods & Volleys Entertainment Limited, which was specifically incorporated to tell his story on all media formats.
+In November 2015, Kaiser signed an exclusive agreement with a UK production company, Nods & Volleys Entertainment Limited, which was specifically incorporated to tell his story on all media formats.
 Interview filming on a cinematic release was completed in December 2016.

 Kaiser!
 The Greatest Footballer Never to Play Football had its world premiere at Tribeca Film Festival on 21 April 2018.
 The film features contributions from Carlos Alberto Torres, Zico, Renato Gaucho, Bebeto, Junior and Ricardo Rocha.